-Last but not least, for you teachers who need even more structure when planning weekly activities, grab the “a-bit-more-detailed” simple lesson plan template below.
+For teachers who need even more structure when planning weekly activities, the simple lesson plan template below works well.

-It’s basic yet includes every important element that you need in order to carry out a great lesson.
+It’s basic yet includes every important element teachers need in order to carry out a great lesson.

-These very simple lesson plan templates streamline your planning so that you save time.
+Furthermore, these simple lesson plan templates streamline the planning process so that teachers save a significant amount of time.